dscape/dscape.github.com/_posts/2012-07-25-how-to-make-your-first-Node.js-pull-request.md

       npm test
       npm run nock_off

 If there's bugs (which happens about 80% of the time cause people forget to run tests) the module maintained will fix them.
-He will add fixtures, adds mocks (whatever it takes) and commit them.
+She will add fixtures, adds mocks (whatever it takes) and commit them.
 After all is working, docs are fixed, etc the module maintainer will add you to the contributors list and go on to publish a new version.
 Let's say this is version `0.0.2`

       git push